JohanLindeque/JohanLindeque/README.md

 **`A Digital Craftsman in the making`**

-Iam currently a 4th year student at Belgium Campus ITversity working on my Bachelor of Computing, aspiring to become a full stack developer.
+Iam currently a jnt Software engineer, aspiring to become a .Net developer.
 With a passion for finding creative solutions to problems.
 I strive to complete my studies and use my knowledge and skills to become a valuable asset to any company.